 Phonetic vs. Non-Phonetic “Discovery” Words

-Many of the most frequent words are completely phonetic, allowing for students to decode the meaning efficiently and with ease.
+Many of the most frequent words are completely phonetic, allowing for students to decode their meanings efficiently and with ease.
 For example, that, with, and not are all phonetic words and can be decoded.

 Other high-frequency words cannot be decoded or sounded-out.
 For example, of, was, and some are non-phonetic words requiring memorization.
 We call these words “Discovery Words” since we must “keep digging” to discover which part of the word is not saying what we expect.